How To Build A Skincare Routine For Dry Skin

 Moisturising For Day & Night

-Moisturising is a must for dry skin, particularly products that are rich in emollients and emulsifiers to lock in moisture and repair the skin barrier.
+Moisturisers are a must for dry skin, particularly products that are rich in emollients and emulsifiers to lock in moisture and protect the skin barrier.

-Using a day cream with SPF will protect and hydrate the skin at the same time.
-But it’s also important to have a moisturiser for both day and night.
+It’s important to moisturise both day and night.
 While you sleep, your body’s circadian rhythm increases cell repair and regeneration.
-Nighttime moisturisers are specially formulated to make the most of this period of skin regeneration and with ingredients to supplement collagen, clear up dry patches and encourage skin cell turnover.
-So when choosing a nighttime cream, look for ingredients like ceramides and fatty acids, which support skin health and prevent moisture loss.
+Nighttime moisturisers are specially formulated to make the most of this period of skin regeneration with ingredients to supplement collagen, clear up dry patches and encourage skin cell turnover.
+So when choosing a night cream, look for ingredients like ceramides and fatty acids, which support skin health and prevent moisture loss.
+You might prefer something lighter in the mornings, but make sure it’s still got essential hydrating ingredients in it.

 Sunscreen: A Must